siffiejoe/lua-amalg/README.md

     ./amalg.lua -o out.lua -a -s main.lua -c

-There is also some compression/decompression support handled via plugins to amalg.
-To select a transformation us the `-z` option.
+There is also some compression/decompression support handled via plugins to `amalg`.
+To select a transformation use the `-z` option.
 Multiple compression/transformation steps are possible, and they are executed in the given order.
 The necessary decompression code is embedded in the result and executed automatically.